telerik/kendo-ui-core/docs/controls/interactivity/sortable/how-to/reorder-child-grid-rows.md

 ---
 title: Reorder Rows in Nested Grid
-page_title: Reorder Rows in Nested Grid | Kendo UI Sortable Widget
+page_title: Reorder Rows in Nested Grid | Kendo UI Sortable
 description: "Learn how to reorder rows in a child Grid using the Kendo UI Sortable widget."
 slug: howto_reorderrowsinnestedgrid_sortable
 ---